 Breast cancer is the most common type of cancer in women and the second most common cause of death after lung cancer.
 Find out more details about the methods of diagnosis and treatment in Turkey.

 Breast cancer occurs when cells in your breast grow and divide in an uncontrollable way, creating a mass of tissue called a tumor.
-The risk of developing it increases with age and with weight gain.
+Your risk of developing it increases as you age and as you gain weight.

 Signs of a breast lump can include feeling a lump in the breast, changing its size, and seeing changes in the skin of the breasts.